DIY-Engineering/Advanced-STS-Local-AI-Assistant/README.md

 🚀 First Launch 🚀

-1. Make sure LM Studio is running, the local server is started and that you have at least one model downloaded, for starters i highly recommend ```qwen2.5-7b-instruct-1m@q4_k_m``` a verry capable model for its size
+1. Make sure LM Studio is running, the local server is started and that you have at least one model downloaded, for starters i recommend ```qwen2.5-7b-instruct-1m Q4_K_M.gguf``` a verry capable model for its size
 2. Run the main application:  ```python "Advanced STS Local AI Assistant.py"``` or just double-click ```be patient here, it has to load Heavy Dependencies😊```
 3. Select your microphone and audio output device from the dropdowns ```by default it uses Microsoft Sound Mapper for input/output```
 4. Select your preferred Whisper model.
 Use "Medium" for best speed/accuracy balance